Style

 Credit: Christina Neilsen

-11. Make room for mirrors.
+16. Make room for mirrors.

 If you’re going to fill that awkward corner with something, you might as well make it work for your overall space’s vibe.
 “A mirrored screen that has antique mirrored panels adds a sculptural statement, while also giving the illusion of a larger space,” explains designer Christina Nielsen.
 Sure, you can accomplish the same look with any other mirror, but the paneled silhouette seen here can really hug the corner.

-12. Pile on the plants.
+17. Pile on the plants.

 Let’s face it: One large plant might be the obvious choice for your awkward corner.
-But, adding several?
+But adding several?
 Now that’s an innovative alternative.
 This Chicago-based home has 90 plants — including a handful of leafy greens bunched into a corner.
 This easy trick gives this living room a tropical feel.

 Credit: Andrew Bui

-13. Defy gravity.
+18. Defy gravity.

 As Kim White’s Brooklyn-based home proves, the only way to go is up.
-We love how the makeup artist and stylist filled a corner with a slim dresser and hanging planter, drawing the eye upward and emphasizing those high ceilings.
+I love how the makeup artist and stylist filled a corner with a slim dresser and hanging planter, drawing the eye upward and emphasizing those high ceilings.

-14. Paint a trendy arch.
+19. Paint a trendy arch.

 Credit: Joann Pai

-15. Feature your firewood.
+20. Feature your firewood.

 If you’re blessed to have a working fireplace in your home, take a cue from this Parisian apartment, which fills an otherwise awkward corner with spare logs.
 Not only is this super practical — especially when you want to light an impromptu fire — but it’ll also give your space a rustic, casually cool edge.